binaryage/blog/_posts/2011-05-30-free-totalfinder-lion-upgrade.md

 But I have different arguments why TotalFinder price should go up:

 1. I believe that early adopters should get a better price
-2. I have been overwhelmed with user support lately, by increasing price I get less people jumping in, which gives me some time for real development, instead of sitting in gmail all day long
+2. I have been overwhelmed with user support lately, by increasing the price I get less people jumping in, which gives me more time for real development, instead of sitting in gmail all day long
-3. I live in Czech Republic and [the dollar lost ~20% against Czech currency during last year](http://www.google.com//finance?chdnp=1&chdd=1&chds=1&chdv=1&chvs=Linear&chdeh=0&chfdeh=0&chdet=1306772121487&chddm=359060&q=CURRENCY:USDCZK&ntsp=0)
+3. I live in the Czech Republic and [the dollar lost ~20% against Czech currency during last year](http://www.google.com//finance?chdnp=1&chdd=1&chds=1&chdv=1&chvs=Linear&chdeh=0&chfdeh=0&chdet=1306772121487&chddm=359060&q=CURRENCY:USDCZK&ntsp=0)

 #### I will stop paying taxes for EU customers

-When opening [the store](http://sites.fastspring.com/binaryage/product/store) via [FastSpring](http://fastspring.com) I've selected option to hide VAT in the price.
+Last year when I was opening [the store](http://sites.fastspring.com/binaryage/product/store) via [FastSpring](http://fastspring.com) I've selected option to hide VAT in the price.
 The [VAT](http://en.wikipedia.org/wiki/Value_added_tax) is similar to sales taxes in the U.S.

 Why did I do that?
 Well, here in Europe, it is common that end-user prices in stores are displayed including VAT and people don't think about it (what a great social hack, isn't it?).
 I wanted my ordering process to be as seamless as possible and I didn't want to spend time explaining people why they should pay 20% more than is advertised on the homepage.

 Why it was a mistake?
 Simply it is not fair.
 It creates inequality between customers.
 Some pay more than others.
 For example from U.S. citizens I get full $15, while for example from German guys I get roughly $12.5.
 I have to collect the remaining $2.5 for German government (as a VAT).

 I'm libertarian by hart and I have to fix this.
-The day Apple releases Lion and I will flip the switch which will make TotalFinder more expensive for EU customers.
+The day Apple releases Lion I will flip the switch.
+This will make TotalFinder more expensive for EU customers (according to their country's VAT rate).

 ### The bottom line